 i.
 Landscape Contractor License

 Minnesota doesn’t issue a statewide “landscape contractor” license.
 Still, suppose your work involves construction-related landscaping (like retaining walls, paving, irrigation, or decks).
-In that case, you may need a Residential Building Contractor or a Remodeler License from the Department of Labor and Industry (DLI) in Minnesota.
+In that case, you may need a Residential Building Contractor or a Remodeler License from the Department of Labor and Industry (DLI) in Minnesota, especially for landscaping Duluth MN projects.

 This license is mandatory if you earn more than $15,000 annually from construction services.